plewis/plewis.github.io/phylogenetics/lab-ggtree.md

 ### Storing geoms in variables

 The geoms that add layers to your plot can also be stored in variables, making for cleaner, less-cluttered code.
-This also means that you have less pasting to do when you want to tweak a plot:
+This also means that you have less pasting to do when you want to tweak a plot.

+:large_blue_diamond: Try the following, which stores the label geom in a separate variable `bluelabels`:

     bluelabels <- geom_tiplab2(size=1,color='blue')
     circletree <- ggtree(tree, layout="circular")